 Yes, the minimum requirement for a horse to compete is a USDF HID number.
 It is $25 and is a one-time fee.
-Certain classes are exempt.
+Certain classes are exempt from the USDF horse registration requirements.
+Exception List

 The HID is a tracking number assigned to the horse, in order to be able to track the horse's performance throughout his competition career.
 It also makes it possible to track the performance of offspring of sires and dams.